-John Gardner’s The Art of Fiction is simply the best book on writing ever written.
+John Gardner’s The Art of Fiction is simply the best book on writing ever written (Update: I read it again in 2014 and I had a harder time with it).
 It’s brutal, honest and somewhat cold, but pair it with Bradbury’s Zen and the art of Writing, and you’ll have all the passion and inspiration you need.
 I fundamentally believe good writing is good writing – whether it’s fiction or non-fiction or something in between your job as the writer is to get the reader to read the next sentence – that’s the whole story.

 On a different day I’d have thought of other books, but these were the first that came to mind.
 I’ve been influenced by so many things I’ve read in ways no other media could possibly do, except perhaps film.
 And my debt to books like these is part of why it’s a honor and a privilege to write, and to be read.
 I hope to write things that end up on some other writer’s list someday.